Ecwid/ecwid-api-docs/includes/_webhooks.md

 In a nutshell, webhooks in Ecwid work this way:

-* Ecwid will use the `Webhook URL` from your application details to send webhooks there
+* Ecwid will use the `Webhook URL` from your application details to send any available webhooks to that single URL
 * When a user (merchant) installs your application, the webhooks for this store are automatically enabled
 * Each supported event in the store (e.g. new order is placed) triggers an HTTP POST request to the URL your specified
 * Your application receives the requests and replies with `200 OK` to identify that it's received